MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/access-denied-due-to-org-policies.md

     :::image type="content" source="media/access-denied-due-to-org-policies/access-denied-due-to-org-policies-1.png" alt-text="Select Run Tests.":::

-3. If the test detects that you have a network-based location policy set and you are currently locked out of your tenant, you may opt to disable the policy.
+3. If the test detects that you have a network-based location policy set and you are currently locked out of your tenant, you can choose to disable the policy.

     :::image type="content" source="media/access-denied-due-to-org-policies/access-denied-due-to-org-policies-2.png" alt-text="Select Update Settings to disable to location-based policy.":::